bartbutenaers/node-red-contrib-ui-web-push/README.md

 Make sure to read these prerequisites:
 + It is **REQUIRED** that the [node-red-contrib-web-push](https://github.com/webmaxru/node-red-contrib-web-push) nodes (developed by Maxim) are also installed!!
 This UI node uses the config node from that package!
-+ Use a browser that supports service workers and push notifications.
++ Use a ***browser that supports*** service workers and push notifications.
 The Safari browser still doesn't support web push notifications in iOS.
 But you can sign a [petition](https://www.wonderpush.com/blog/when-will-ios-implement-web-push-notifications) to try to convince Apple ...
-+ Some browsers (e.g. Chrome) only support web push via an SSL connection, so make sure the Node-RED dashboard is available via https.
++ Some browsers (e.g. Chrome) only support web push via an ***SSL connection***, so make sure the Node-RED dashboard is available via https.
-+ Some browsers (e.g. Chrome) don't support web push with self-signed certificates, so make sure to use trusted certificates (e.g. using Letsencrypt).
++ Some browsers (e.g. Chrome) don't support web push with self-signed certificates, so make sure to use ***trusted certificates*** (e.g. using Letsencrypt).
 Otherwise an error like *"An SSL certificate error occurred when fetching the script"* will appear in the browser's console log...
++ The Node-RED ***context should be persistent***!!
+Indeed the example subscription manager (Function node) will store all subscriptions on flow memory, which need to be remembered even after a system restart.
+Otherwise the subscriptions will be lost, thus it would become impossible to send notifications to those devices...

 ## Support my Node-RED developments